-11. Consultation services in this stage consist of exploring title insurance, hazard insurance and a review of the pre closing HUD Settlement Statement.
+11. Consultation services in this stage consist of exploring title insurance, hazard insurance and a review of the mortgage disclosure.
 Most pre paid items are based on a daily rate so it is important to review these items for accuracy before the actual closing day as well as right before closing.

 12. At this time all final inspections of the property have been completed.
-You will receive a final HUD Settlement Statement for review prior to closing.
+You will receive a final disclosures for review prior to closing.
 We encourage you to look over this document carefully with the lender & don’t hesitate to ask questions.
-This is the document that your lender will prepare that confirms the taxes, insurance & closing cost fees associated with your mortgage.
+Disclosures are provided by your lender and will confirm the taxes, insurance & closing cost fees associated with your mortgage.
 The mortgage consultant will have completed a final verification of your employment, income and other background checks.
 Also remember the closing attorney represents the lender.